 If your deck is below 30” off the ground, it likely will not require a railing.
 If it’s higher than 30” at any point in the design, then that section will require a railing for residential code compliance and safety.
 Always check with your local building codes for railing requirements.

-Regardless of code requirements, you still may opt to choose a railing as a design element or for practical reasons like keeping guests from stepping off into your deck’s beautifully landscaped perimeter.
+Regardless of code requirements, you still may opt to choose a deck railing as a design element or for practical reasons like keeping guests from stepping off into your deck’s beautifully landscaped perimeter.

 DIY Considerations for Your Railing